 My very own monthly newsletter, Tapped Out, is filled with musings, recommendations, recipes, and news stories I’ve been thinking about.
 It has been designed for when you’re feeling a little spent, in every meaning of the word, and need a little pick-me-up.
 It’s normal, in the hustle and bustle of our society to feel tapped out, and this newsletter is here to reinvigorate and enliven you.

-Last but by no means least, is Clever-ish’s very own Newsletter.
-Whether you’re worried about your career or finances or other quarter-life anxieties and stressors that are common amongst our generation, and it’s vital to remember that you are not alone.
-This weekly newsletter tackles important topics and conversation and offers you comfort, perspective, and insight, typical stressors of our day-to-day.
+Last but by no means least, is Clever-ish’s very own Newsletter, The QLC (Quarter-life Crisis) Newsletter.
+Penned by our founder, every week QLC tackles important topics that are typical stressors for a quarter-life crisis while offering you comfort, perspective, and insight.
+Stressors like career indecisiveness, mental health crisis, relationship issues, money anxieties, identity crisis, job dissatisfaction, etc. If you want uplifting content then this is one of the best email newsletters to subscribe to.
 On top of soothing your quarter-life anxieties, the newsletter also keeps you up to date with the newest and most relevant articles in the Magazine.
 Sign up here